 - The birthing pool (more on that below)

-Since all fluids expelled from the body meet this definition, any mass amount must be disposed of and transported specially to avoid fines.
+When fluids from the body meet this definition, they must be disposed of and transported properly to avoid fines.
 Call us if you’re in this situation.
 Do not attempt to transport or let your midwife transport the waste themselves.